What Is The Minor II-V-I Progression - What Scales And Chords To Play Over It

 - B diminished seventh (Bdim7)

-Let's take a look at the three basic modes generated from tones of the C harmonic minor scale.
+Firstable let's take a look at the three basic scales generated from tones of the C harmonic minor scale.

-The scale starting on the second step of the C harmonic minor scale is called D locrian 13 mode.
+The scale starting on the second degree of the C harmonic minor scale is called D locrian 13 mode.
 It will used to play over the minor seventh flat five chord (II) (Dm7b5).

 The scale starting on the fifth step is called G phrygian dominant.
 It will be played over the dominant (V) chord (G7).

-Theoretically, you could play just the harmonic minor scale over the whole minor II-V-I sequence because all notes in the scale relate to the chords constructed from it.
-At the long run it will be boring to play only notes from the harmonic minor scale so here are some possible ideas to spice up your improvisations and embellish your lines.
+Theoretically, you could simply play the harmonic minor scale over the whole minor II-V-I sequence because all notes in the scale relate to the chords constructed from it.
+However, it will be boring to play only notes from the harmonic minor scale, so here are some other ideas to spice up your improvisations and embellish your lines.

 Locrian # 2 mode

-The locrian bebop scale is the same as the locrian mode including a passing tone (5).
-There is eight notes in it (octatonic scale).
+The locrian bebop scale is composed of eight notes (octatonic), it is the same as the Locrian mode including an additional passing tone (5).

 Diminished seventh arpeggio (3 to b9)